carlosaya/SCK/content/staff.md

 Certificate III in Education Support

-**Mrs Justine McCabe**
+**Mrs Justine McCabe** – Teaching Assistant Blue Group

 Diploma Montessori Method of Education

 ### Education

-Our program is delivered by an experienced, dedicated and enthusiastic team,who are committed to educating and caring for our children.
+Our program is delivered by an experienced, dedicated and enthusiastic team, who are committed to educating and caring for our children.

 _All staff have completed early childhood education, including child development, child psychology, teaching strategies and observation skills._